 The Best Ways to Clean an Induction

+Unsure how to clean induction hob?
+Don’t worry, we’re here to help.
 Most modern kitchens will either have an induction or ceramic hob.
 Induction hobs are efficient, safe for families and look really sleek in the kitchen.
-They are different from other hobs on the market, as they directly heat the pan, not the hob ring, making them a popular choice.
-Induction hobs are notoriously prone to scratches and scuffs when using the wrong cleaning products.
+There are different hobs on the market that all require different cleaning methods and products such as a glass hob cleaner, if you are wondering how to clean glass hob and other glass elements, you will need to be extra careful, make sure you follow a different method for anything glass.
+Induction hobs are the most popular hobs out there.
+Pan mark on induction hob and other other elements are very common, the good news is they can be cleaned, however induction hobs are notoriously prone to scratches and scuffs when using the wrong cleaning products.
 However, there are plenty of safe and effective DIY methods to put the shine back in your induction hob.
 But if you don’t fancy the challenge, you can always call your local hob cleaning specialist.

 A clean induction hob will be more efficient than a dirty one, this is because when they are clean, they can transfer heat more effectively from the ceramics to the cooking vessels.
 Removing dirt from the surface will also ensure the shine is retained, and makes it easier to see the guide marks on the surface of the hob.

 You will need:

 - Hob cream cleaner

 - Remember to switch the hob off and wait until it is completely cooled before cleaning.